- Special projects (requires login)

 If you think about it, many things we do in class are more like gifts we give in a system of total prestations.
 When you offer your own ideas and respond to what other people think, you are giving the class a gift of helping them to develop their own ideas.
 You receive the same kind of gift when people talk about their ideas and ask you questions about your thinking.
 This is not just an exchange either.
 It’s our share and our contribution to the common knowledge of the class.
 Essays, by contrast, are alienated from the conditions of their own production and treated as fetishes, a lot like commodities.
 In this class, you will be graded on the gifts you give and the commodities you produce.
 The gifts are your effort, engagement, attention to other people, and willingness to take risks and try new things.
 The commodities are the products of this kind of effort.

 Starting in Week 5, 15% of your final grade is based on all of the gifts you make to an online, collaborative knowledge base on our class’s Canvas wiki.
 You can edit any page that has an Edit button on the top and even make new pages.
 Each individual student should make a contribution every week to a shared stock of knowledge and ideas in the form of a wiki on the class Canvas site.
 If you make several different kinds of contributions to the knowledge base every week from Week 5 to Week 14, then you get full credit in this assignment.
-You can add any kind of contribution as long as you think it helps us all understand cultural theory better.
+You can add any kind of contribution as long as you think it helps us all understand social theory better.
 There’s even a page entitled “Cultures of Covid” you can edit and extend.

 Authoring and editing a collaborative document is not just putting stuff in.
 We all have to read, think about, extend, edit, and comment on what other people say so that we work to a bigger and better collective of common knowledge.
 So every week you should do at least two different kinds of things.
 Look at the page on the key tasks of collaborative writing as a guide.